 Much of the interest in Asia-Pacific’s urban communities has arisen over recent decades through the lens of the “global city” concept.
 Newly acquired economic power helps global cities grow the networks, financial power and confidence to create novel forms of international political organisation in response to challenges such as the C40 network with climate action and the need to develop new models of democracy.
 Our conference wishes to highlight scholarship on these forms of organisation, and the cultures and communicative practices that bring them together.
 Cities such as Tāmaki Makaurau / Auckland, at the geographical and metaphorical intersection of Asia and the Pacific and with its Indigenous and multi-ethnic, multilingual communities, face particular conundrums but are also well-placed to bring diverse knowledges and experiences together in productive dialogue.

-For all details on our five distinguished keynote speakers—Prof. Sender Dovchin, Prof. Laura Rascaroli, Prof. Deidre Brown, Prof. Francis Collins, Kobus Mentz—go to the Keynotes tab.
+For all details on our six distinguished keynote speakers—Prof. Sender Dovchin, Prof. Laura Rascaroli, Prof. Deidre Brown, Prof. Francis Collins, Kobus Mentz, and Prof. Annie Goldson—go to the Keynotes tab.

 Early-Career Researchers’ Workshops